wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/mailbox-policies.md

-In Exchange Online, you can use the EAC or Exchange Online PowerShell to assign permissions to a mailbox or group.
+In Exchange Online, you can use the Exchange admin center or Exchange Online PowerShell to assign permissions to a mailbox or group.
 This means that other users can access the mailbox (the Full Access permission), or send email messages that appear to come from the mailbox or group (the Send As or Send on Behalf permissions).
 Users who are assigned these permissions on other mailboxes or groups are called delegates.

 ## Manage mailbox and group permissions